 Denver can get a bad rap for being a bit cultureless or two-dimensional.
 While it may feel like this at times, there are plenty of artistic things to do in Denver.

-The Denver Art Museum is the arguably the best place to get your creative dose as it hosts a ton of really interesting exhibits and the building itself just looks really rad.
-Check out the website for a list of upcoming events.
+The Denver Art Museum is arguably the best place to get your creative dose as it hosts a ton of really interesting exhibits and the building itself just looks really rad.

 5. Hit the pow in A-Basin